 If someone stares at you:

-If someone asks what happened:
+If someone asks what happened to your burn injury:

-Respond in a positive manner.
+Respond in a positive way.

 If someone teases you: